gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    third party attempts to inject or replay SCTP packets resulting in impact on the received protected user message.
-In fact this document's solution is dependent on SCTP-AUTH and SCTP to prevent reordering of the DTLS records within each protected user message.
+In fact this document's solution is dependent on SCTP-AUTH and SCTP to prevent reordering, duplication and removal of the DTLS records within each protected user message.
+This includes detection of changes to what DTLS records start and end the SCTP user message, and removal of DTLS records before an increment to the epoch.
+Without SCTP-AUTH, these would all have required explicit handling.

    DTLS optionally supports record replay detection.
 Such replay detection could result in the DTLS layer dropping valid messages